 Opioid withdrawal is the first step toward healing, but it can be intensely uncomfortable.
 Detox programs may help, as they can ease discomfort so you can remain focused on getting better.
 Treatment programs may help you preserve the sobriety you gain in detox.

-Heroin is produced from the sap of a poppy plant, and Frontline reports the line of poppies that makes the right sap was cultivated in Mesopotamia in 3400 BC.
+Frontline reports the line of poppies that makes the right sap was cultivated in Mesopotamia in 3400 BC.
 It wasn’t until 1895 that people began using poppy sap products for pain.
-Previously, the drug was for recreational purposes.
+Previously, the drug was used for recreational purposes.

 If you hope to avoid the power of these drugs, you could ensure that you don’t take anything called an opioid.
 Unfortunately, the language we use to describe drugs has blurred over time, and that could mean you’re in danger without knowing it.